 - Roast veggies to impart a more robust, rich flavor from caramelization and browning

 - Individually wrap beets, turnips or sweet potatoes in foil, bake, remove skin, dice and toss in a light dressing to absorb the flavor when warm.
-They are delicious at room temperature in salads Note: beets can act as a natural dye when baking
+They are delicious at room temperature in salads.
+Note: Beets can act as a natural dye when baking

-- Add as little as ¼ cup of Swanson® Chicken Broth to a skillet of olive oil and garlic when sautéing is a simple and very effective technique
+- Add as little as ¼ cup of Swanson® Chicken Broth to a skillet of olive oil and garlic when sautéing

 Texture preferences play a big role in the likability of many foods, including vegetables.
 For example, rubbery green beans or soggy broccoli can be a real turn off while a beet that’s tender without being mushy can increase likability.
 Chef Maria shared some of her tips for getting the right texture for everyone at your gatherings this season.